 Go Croatia Sail Booking Terms and Conditions

-These Booking Terms and Conditions form the basis of your contract with Go Adventures Limited, trading as Go Croatia Sail, Company Number 9027868, having its Registered Office address at 31 Victoria Avenue, Bristol, United Kingdom BS5 9NE (hereinafter referred to as “the Agent”).
+These Booking Terms and Conditions form the basis of your contract with Go Adventures Limited, trading as Go Croatia Sail, Company Number 9027868, having its Registered Office address at 31 Victoria Avenue, Bristol, United Kingdom BS5 9NE (hereinafter referred to as “the Operator”).
 This section entitled ‘Go Croatia Sail Booking Terms and Conditions’ sets out what you are entitled to expect from us when you make a booking with us.

 Booking Your Trip and Acceptance